sundgaard-aws/aws-aurora-postgresql/README.md

 # aws-aurora-postgresql
-Demo on using Aurora PostgreSQL and Babelfish
+Demo on using Aurora PostgreSQL and Babelfish.